unisonweb/unison/unison-src/transcripts/destructuring-binds.output.md

       c + d

 ```
+Notice that `ex0` is printed using the `cases` syntax (but `ex1` is not).
+The pretty-printer currently prefers the `cases` syntax if definition can be printed using either destructuring bind or `cases`.

 A destructuring bind is just syntax for a single branch pattern match.
 Notice that Unison detects this function as an alias of `ex1`:

 ```unison